 Françoise and Edward Djerejian Fellow for Mexico Studies and Director, Mexico Center

 Nonresident Scholar, Mexico Center, and Joe and Teresa Long Endowed Chair in Social Sciences, Tarleton State University

-Eliseo Mendoza Berrueto is the former governor of the State of Coahuila in Mexico.
+Eliseo Mendoza Berrueto is the former governor of the state of Coahuila in Mexico.
 Mendoza had a long political career and held numerous offices at the state and national levels, including undersecretary of commerce, undersecretary of higher education, and undersecretary of energy; senator of the Republic of Mexico; and member of Mexico’s House of Representatives, among other positions.
-Mendoza has also served as dean of the Instituto de Altos Estudios Internacionales in Coahuila, director of the Center for Economic and Demographic Studies of El Colegio de Mexico, and professor at multiple academic institutions.
+Mendoza served as dean of the Instituto de Altos Estudios Internacionales in Coahuila, director of the Center for Economic and Demographic Studies of El Colegio de Mexico, and professor at multiple academic institutions.
 He has also served as president of El Colegio de la Frontera Norte Foundation and the Voluntades para Progresar Foundation.
 Mendoza has written and edited various publications focused on Mexico’s economy, history and politics, including "El Presidencialismo Mexicano,” "Memoria de las Palabras” and "Los Retos de México.”
-Mendoza holds a degree in education from the Benemérita Escuela Normal de Coahuila and a degree in economics from the Universidad Nacional Autónoma de México, as well as a postgraduate certificate in economic planning and accounting and in integral planning from the International Institute of Social Studies of Erasmus University Rotterdam in The Hague.
+Mendoza holds a degree in education from the Benemérita Escuela Normal de Coahuila and a degree in economics from the Universidad Nacional Autónoma de México, as well as postgraduate certificates in economic planning and accounting and in integral planning from the International Institute of Social Studies of Erasmus University Rotterdam in The Hague.

 6:30 pm — Reception